yewstack/yew/README.md

 }
 ```

-Predictable mutability and lifetimes (thanks Rust) make it possible to reuse a single instance of the model
+Predictable mutability and lifetimes (thanks Rust!) make it possible to reuse a single instance of the model
-without needing to create a fresh one every update.
-It helps reduce memory allocations.
+without a need to create a fresh one on every update.
+It also helps to reduce memory allocations.

 ### JSX-like templates with `html!` macro

-Feel free to put pure Rust code into HTML tags with all the compiler's and borrow checker benefits.
+Feel free to put pure Rust code into HTML tags with all the compiler and borrow checker's benefits.

 ```rust
 html! {